 Sometimes glimpses into the past give us a renewed vision for the present; sometimes they are reminders of what we know is true.

-Reading old journal entries of my own, I am reminded of the joy and the struggle that came from being a new mom and from later years when it was a new phase in the role which I had grown to love and cherish and for which God’s grace was much needed.
+Reading old journal entries of my own, I am reminded of the joy and the struggle that came from being a new mom and from later years when it was a new phase in the role which I had grown to love and cherish and for which, it grew increasingly clear, God’s grace was much needed.

 “I am no one extraordinary per se.
 Whatever my children become, whoever they be – they are the Lord’s and I am a caretaker for the King.

 But in the moments when I hold on too tightly or allow my children to become “idols,” I must stop, step back, and refocus.
 A caretaker needs care as well.
-For when my heart and eyes are on the King, I am a more effective caretaker in all ways.
+For when my heart and eyes are on the “chaos” that sometimes surrounds life with little ones, I grow so weary!
+Yet, when they are on my King, I am a more effective caretaker in all ways.

 We seek to direct and guide based on the infallible guidance we have received in God’s Word but which will always come through fallible hands – our own.
-We are to model the King for our children so they will believe what they hear because of what they see.
+We are to model the character of our King for our children so they will believe what they hear because of what they see.

 Mistaken at times.
 Failing too often.
 Yes.
 Living between the now and the not yet, the frustration of my failures is, at times, overwhelming.
 But God’s grace covers so much!
 And through our foibles we are able to point the way to a forgiving Savior – the only perfection – and His power to grow us and make us more like Him.

-Tyrannized by what “must be done” or by what the world says I deserve to do for myself, I often miss a teachable moment – for them or for myself (sometimes, they are my “teachers”).
+Tyrannized by what “must be done” or by what the world says I deserve to do for myself, I often miss a teachable moment – for them or for myself (for sometimes, they are my “teachers”).
 To use these moments for God’s glory and their good or against God’s will and to their detriment — that decision is important and is made daily.
 The task is rich and made possible only in Christ’s strength.